SatStacker-app/satstacker-docs/docs/concepts.md

 For successful trades, SatStacker records `usd_amount`, `btc_amount`, `execution_price`, `executed_at`, and optionally `partner_fee_usd`.
 For failures, the `failure_reason` is recorded for audit but no financial values are stored.

 The `partner_order_id` field links each trade back to the partner's own internal order/trade record.
-SatStacker enforces uniqueness on `(partner, partner_order_id)` — the same `partner_order_id` cannot be used to confirm two different executions.
+SatStacker enforces uniqueness on `(partner, environment, partner_order_id)`, so the same `partner_order_id` cannot be used to confirm two different executions in the same environment.

 ## How a Smart Timing plan flows through the system